 Like a speed date, but you're both on the toilet and neither of you can leave.
 Actually, exactly like some speed dates.

 Save your chat as a dramatic AI voiceover or a generated video replay.
-We trained artificial intelligence for this.
-Humanity peaks here.
+We trained artificial intelligence to do voices for toilet conversations.
+The researchers who built it think it's being used for something else.

 Your toilet roll photo is your identity.
 Andrex?
 Tesco Value?
 Says more about you than any dating profile ever could.